 1. JOHN SIKES moved to Jefferson County in 1801.
-In 1812 Sikes was chosen first trustee of the Presbyterian Society
+In 1812 Sikes was chosen first trustee of the Presbyterian Society of Watertown.

 He married